skadistats/clarity-examples/README.md

 ### AllChat

 You can find an executable example of the example above under [skadistats.clarity.examples.allchat.Main.java](https://github.com/skadistats/clarity-examples/blob/master/src/main/java/skadistats/clarity/examples/allchat/Main.java).
-After building it from the project root with

-	mvn -P allchat package

-you can run it with
+Follow the instructions above to build and run it with

-	java -jar target/allchat.one-jar.jar replay.dem
+    <exampleName> = allchat

 ### Watching the data in real time